MockControlClosedLoop¶

 - force_balance

-Data of the force balance system.
+dict Data of the force balance system.

 - force_balance

-- get_net_forces_total() dict ¶
+- get_net_forces_total() dict¶

 Get the total net forces in Newton.